- Visit Metric and Visit Metric Time Series Cards Versus Other Card Types

 Usage analytics reports use the Search ID in addition to the Visit ID when linking events.

-Reports cards (except visit metric card) use the Search ID to minimize the impact of improperly tracked visits on the Has Clicks dimension and the Query Click-Through (%)metric.
-The Search ID is more reliable since the Search ID does not rely on a tracking cookie, which can lead to different values when looking at the Visit Count.
+Reports cards (except visit metric card) use the Search ID to minimize the impact of improperly tracked visits on the Has Clicks dimension and the Search Event Click-Through (%) metric.
+The Search ID is more reliable since the Search ID doesn’t rely on a tracking cookie, which can lead to different values when looking at the Visit Count.

 In a later release, events from improperly tracked visits are planned to be rejected, and only the Visit ID should be used to measure visit count.